 Lamb, P. (2017).
 Conference report: Framing/reframing: Visual sociology, Goffman & the everyday 35th International Visual Sociology Conference.
 Educational Research for Social Change, 6(2), 136-141.

 Lamb, P., & Mitchell, C. (2017, June 16-22).
 Pictures changing pictures: Visual researchers reflecting on the role of images in community and policy dialogue.
-International Visual Studies Association Conference, Concordia University, Montreal, QC.
+Paper presented at The International Visual Studies Association Conference, Concordia University, Montreal, QC.

 Lamb, P. (2017, June 16-22).
 Participatory visual methods to address HIV/AIDS.
-International Visual Studies Association Conference, Concordia University, Montreal, QC.
+Paper presented at the International Visual Studies Association Conference, Concordia University, Montreal, QC.

 Lamb, P. (2017, May 29-June 1).
 Queering girlhood studies through dance and digital citizenship.
-Canadian Sociological Association Conference, Ryerson University, Toronto, ON.
+Paper presented at The Canadian Sociological Association Conference, Ryerson University, Toronto, ON.

 Lamb, P. (2017, May 27-31).
 What difference does this make?
 Participatory arts-based research and the politics of engagement.
-Canadian Society for the Study of Education conference, Ryerson University, Toronto, ON.
+Paper presented at The Canadian Society for the Study of Education conference, Ryerson University, Toronto, ON.